IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 If an error occurred, the return code contains the detailed error reason.
 The macro `znsq_err` can be used to mask the error reason in bytes
 2 and 3 of the return code.

-Example of updating a document in a EzNoSQL database:
+Example of updating a document in an EzNoSQL database:

       char keyname[] = {0x22, 0x5f, 0x69, 0x64, 0x22, 0x00};            // "_id" in utf-8  225F696422
       char key_value[] = {0x22, 0x30, 0x31, 0x22, 0x00};                // "01"